 • Shops and gyms will be able to reopen, and outdoor sports can resume

-• Pubs and restaurants will be able to reopen and will have to stop service at 10pm, although customers will have until 11pm to finish up.
+• Pubs and restaurants will be able to reopen but will have to stop service at 10pm, although customers will have until 11pm to finish up.
 Unlike other tiers, pubs in Cornwall will be able to sell alcohol without including a “substantial meal”

 • Sports and business events, alongside live performances, can resume with capacity limits